discos/simulators/doc/framework.rst

 information, take a look at the :ref:`function<get_multitype_systems>` in the :ref:`utils` section.
 The default system configuration can be defined as `system_type` inside the `kwargs` dictionary.

+To know how to launch a simulator of this kind, please, take a look at :ref:`this paragraph<multi>`.